Menstrual Cup Sizing - which size cup do you need?

 2. Your Pelvic Floor Strength

 If you are one of those very dedicated people who heeded the advice of your care giver to ‘regularly do your kegel exercises’!, or if you regularly undertake Yoga or Pilates routines, you may have developed particularly strong pelvic floor muscles.
 In this case, many menstrual cup manufacturers will recommend you select the smaller size cup – regardless of your age or whether you have delivered vaginally or not.
+An average to firm cup is also best for very fit individuals as the strong pelvic floor muscles will be less likely to crush the cup and result in leaking.

 3. The Height of Your Cervix